jenhausu/3rd-Party-Library-for-iOS/README.md

 * [SnapKit](https://github.com/SnapKit/SnapKit) : SnapKit is a DSL to make Auto Layout easy on both iOS and OS X.
 * [UITableView-FDTemplateLayoutCell](https://github.com/forkingdog/UITableView-FDTemplateLayoutCell) : Template auto layout cell for automatically UITableViewCell height calculating
 * [Masonry](https://github.com/SnapKit/Masonry) : Harness the power of AutoLayout NSLayoutConstraints with a simplified, chainable and expressive syntax.
 Supports iOS and OSX Auto Layout
+* [Facade](https://github.com/mamaral/Facade) : Façade is a UIView category allowing you to build your UI in real-world terms, in the same way you would explain the layout to someone in conversation.

 ## Data
 ### Data Storage